Pocket money – from what age, how much and what for?

 Practical pocket money tips for parents in Switzerland

-The following thoughts and recommendations can help parents find the right way to handle pocket money for their family:
+Although our study may reveal trends, parents handle the topic of pocket money in their own way.
+The following thoughts and recommendations can help parents find the right way to handle pocket money for their family.

 Tip 1: Set the amount of pocket money